microsoft/mu_plus/SharedCryptoPkg/Driver/Mu-SharedCrypto.md

   + PKCS1_ENCRYPT_V2  _Encrypts a blob using PKCS1v2 (RSAES-OAEP) schema.
 On success, will return the encrypted message in a newly allocated buffer._
   + PKCS5_PW_HASH _Hashes a password using Pkcs5_
   + PKCS7_VERIFY_EKU  _Receives a PKCS7 formatted signature, and then verifies that the specified EKU's are present in the end-entity leaf signing certificate_
-  + PKCS7_VERIFY  _Verifies the validility of a PKCS7 signed data.
-The data can be wrappedin a ContentInfo structure._
+  + PKCS7_VERIFY  _Verifies the validity of a PKCS7 signed data.
+The data can be wrapped in a ContentInfo structure._
 + RSA
   + RSA_VERIFY_PKCS1  _Verifies the RSA-SSA signature with EMSA-PKCS1-v1_5 encoding scheme defined in RSA PKCS1_
   + RSA_FREE  _Release the specified RSA context_